 "This gap can be three, four or even six centimetres wide," Dr. Marco says.
-"It's a big gap, and it will cause a person to have a projection in their abdomen right in the midline.
+'It's a big gap, and it will cause a person to have a projection in their abdomen right in the midline.
 They will then have a big, bulging, projecting abdomen.
 We repair that by sewing together the rectus abdominus muscles."

 Traditionally, this procedure would be performed through a major, Caesareanstyle incision.
-However, in the past decade, many surgeons have been employing a technique that allows them The Ministry of Health Singapore (MOH) Advertising Guidelines for locals clinics prohibits the display of "before and after" photos on websites and all electronic forms.
+However, in the past decade, many surgeons have been employing a technique that allows them children - typical observation of loose belly.